makraiz/makraiz/README.md

 - 💻 I've built full-stack automation & data wiping software/hardware solutions for local e-waste recyclers.
 - 💞️ I’m looking to collaborate on game development, with a particular interest in procedural generation.
 - 📖 I know Rust, C++/Qt, C#, JavaScript, HTML/CSS, Python, BASH, and am open to learning others.
 - ⚙️ I'm open to new employment opportunities.
-I'm only interested in remote positions programming in Rust.
+I'm only interested in remote positions involving Rust.
 - 📫 How to reach me: e-mail makdaddy13@protonmail.com

 <!---